gatk555/simavr/README.md

 New Features
 ------------
-At the time of writing (March 2021) this fork contains some new or updated items.
+At the time of writing (April 2021) this fork contains some new or updated items.

 + A brief "Getting Started" guide, intended for new users.
 See below, but the HTML file in the doc directory looks better.
 Github's HTML processing is a little off.
 + A GUI control panel for a simulated AVR.
 A picture and a short description are in the guide, below.
 + Improvements to the ADC, particularly attinyX5.
 + Some additional tests.
++ Some Pull Requests that are not yet integrated upstream are included.
 + Miscellaneous bug fixes.

 <H3>Getting Started with Simavr. </H3>